 Setting Up Your Deer Cam

-There are a myriad of trail camera options on the market today.
+There is a myriad of trail camera options on the market today.
 Picking one depends a lot on where you want to mount your camera and how much money you want to spend.
 Cabela’s has a great selection of cameras when you are ready to pick one out.

 Trail cameras all have the same basic functions.
 There are some with bells and whistles like video capability or viewing screens that make it faster to access your camera’s data.
 However, tracking deer is possible with any camera you pick out.